rykugur/dotfiles/README.md

 My personal nixOS config + dotfiles.

-The nixOS config is contained within a flake, while dotfiles are managed with a standalone home-manager configuration.
+The nixOS config is contained within a flake, with home-manager installed as a nixOS module.
+Most configs are contained within the `./configs` directory, and are symlinked into place by home-manager.

 **WORK IN PROGRESS**